MetaphorData/connectors/metaphor/bigquery/README.md

 1. Go to [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) in Google Cloud Console.
 Make sure the appropriate project is selected from the project dropdown.
 2. Click `Create Service Account` and use the following settings to create a new account:
-    - Enter a service account name, e.g. `metaphor-bigquery`.
+    - Enter a service account name, e.g., `metaphor-bigquery`.
     - Enter a description, e.g. `Metadata collection for Metaphor app`
     - Click `CREATE AND CONTINUE`.
     - Select `BigQuery Metadata Viewer` as the role and click `CONTINUE`.